AresMUSH/aresmush/game/plugins/pose/help/repose.md

 - main
 plugin: pose
 ---
 The repose system keeps track of poses so you can catch up on what you've missed.

+`repose` - View catchup poses.
+`repose/order` - Shows the pose order of the room.

 You can disable the system temporarily to keep a scene private.

-`repose` - View catchup poses.
 `repose/on` or `repose/off` - Turns the system on or off in a room.

-`repose/clear` - Clears saved poses in a room.
+If you start a new scene and there are remnants from an old one, you can clear the old poses and pose order.

+`repose/clear`